Maikuolan/Common/_docs/YAML.md

 // Then, we'll instantiate the new YAML object.
 $Object = new \Maikuolan\Common\YAML($RawYAML);

 // The actual processed data will be contained by the public member "Data".
-We'll var_dump it to show its contents. var_dump($Object->Data);
+We'll use var_dump to show its contents. var_dump($Object->Data);
 ```